|Responsible unit:||Department of Physics Engineering|

 The lectures are used to make experimental demonstrations and simulations, as well as giving further explanations for the textbook material (http://def.fe.up.pt/en) and the computer algebra system used.
 The support for this course, including lecture notes, teaching materials, quizzes results, and communication among students and teachers, is done using the e-learning server (http://def.fe.up.pt/eic0010) which has public access, except for the sections related to evaluation.

 To be evaluated, students must fulfill the minimum attendance requirement which consists of not exceeding the maximum 25% of unattended classes.
 This minimum attendance requirement is waive for students registered as working-students and students who have attended the course in one of the two previous years.

-The distributed component of the evaluation (40% of the final grade) is the mean of the best 5 grades obtained in the 6 quizzes.
-A minimum of 6 is required in this component of the evaluation in order to be admitted to the exam.
+The distributed component of the evaluation (40% of the final grade) is the mean of the 2 quizzes.
+A minimum of 5 is required in this component of the evaluation in order to be admitted to any of the exams.
 Working-students are not required to do the quizzes and their final grade will be the grade obtained in the exam.
 Students who have obtained a grade for the distributed component in previous years might decide to attend the course again and do the quizzes; in that case, their grade for the distributed component will be the highest between the one obtained this year and that previously obtained.

 If D denotes the grade for the distributed component and E the exam grade, the final grade is calculated with the following equation:

 Namely, if the grade of the distributed component is higher than the exam grade, the distributed component will have a weight of 40% and the exam 60%.
 But if the exam grade is higher, the distributed component will be ignored and the final grade will be the exam grade.
 There is no minimum grade required in the exam and the exam grade will have one decimal digit.
 The final grade will be rounded to an integer (9.5 is rounded to 10 but 9.4999 is rounded to 9).